 P1043 October 2008

 K-State Research and Extension is an equal opportunity provider and employer.
 Issued in furtherance of Cooperative Extension Work, Acts of May 8 and June 30, 1914, as amended.
-Kansas State University, County Extension Councils, Extension Districts, and United States Department of Agriculture Cooperating, Fred A. Cholick, Director.
+Kansas State University, County Extension Councils, Extension Districts, and United States Department of Agriculture Cooperating, John D. Floros, Director.